-Fresh Expressions has been part of the landscape after the Church of England published it’s vital Mission Shaped Church Report in 2004.
-This report highlighted changed in culture, trends in Church attendance and belief and suggested that the future of mission needed to create a ‘mixed economy’ of church practice including what it called ‘Fresh Expressions of Church.’
+Fresh Expressions have been part of the missional landscape long before the Church of England published it’s Mission Shaped Church Report in 2004.
+This vital report highlighted changes in culture, trends in church attendance and suggested the future of mission needed to create a mixed economy of church practice, including what it called ‘Fresh Expressions of Church.’

 Fresh Expressions existed way before 2004 but the report defined these re-imagined models of church like this …

 “Fresh Expressions are new forms of church that emerge within contemporary culture and engage primarily with those who don’t ‘go to church”

 Believing that the missional God is already at work in the world, Fresh Expressions reimagine how the Body of Christ can live and work in changing times.
 We seek to join in with the work of the Spirit and reach out to those around us.